 And if I set out to do something, I'm pretty focused on succeeding.
 Which can be very frustrating at times but in the end well worth it.
 Who doesn't want a LEGO robot solving cubes?

-Something I still ask myself to this day.
+Fair question.
 2 LEGO Minstorms NXT modules, controlling 6 motors, a cheap webcam and a Java desktop application.
 And some programming skills.

 Which results in solving any cube in on average 12 seconds.